Cugniere/aoc-2022/README.md

 ### Part Two

-Second was easier, we only need to find if pair are at least overlapping:
+Second part was even easier, we only need to find if pair are at least overlapping:
 ```python
 def pair_inclusion(a, b):
     a = [int(x) for x in a.split("-")]